There’s more to a laptop bag than simply being able to carry a laptop.

-There are many more scenarios you may find yourself in outside of the ones on this list, but we hope that we’ve sparked your imagination.
+You may find yourself in other scenarios outside of the ones on this list, but we hope that we’ve sparked your imagination.
 Of course, laptop bags won’t work for every single occasion.
 Activities like backpacking or long-term travel will likely require that you pick up a separate bag.
-But some versatility is a plus.
-When it comes to versatility, look for:
+But some versatility is a plus, so look out for:

-- A larger size: A larger laptop bag gives you more space to work with, allowing you to use it for short trips, groceries, beach excursions, etc. Of course, the downside to a larger laptop bag is that it will be more cumbersome to carry for everyday life.
+- A larger size: Increasing the capacity gives you more space to work with, allowing you to use it for short trips, groceries, beach excursions, etc. Of course, the downside to a larger laptop bag is that it will be more cumbersome to carry for everyday life.
 (We’ll discuss size more in a bit.)

 - Minimal organization: A big bucket of a compartment will fit a larger diversity of gear than one that’s filled with pockets or otherwise sectioned off.
 Too much organization—especially specific organization designed for specific gear—can feel limiting.

 - A separate laptop compartment: If there’s a specific compartment for your laptop, you can use the remaining compartment(s) for other stuff.
 We’ll talk about this concept more in the Organization section of this guide.

 You should take into consideration not only the size of the laptop bag, but the size of its laptop compartment, sleeve, and/or pocket.
 Brands call the dedicated laptop spot inside of their bags by different names.
 For simplicity’s sake, we’re going to refer to these spots as laptop sleeves throughout the rest of this guide.